Hike & Bike Tour The Kumaon Himalayas

 Duration: 13 days

 Includes: Bike Hire, English Speaking Cycle Guide, Support Crew, Air-conditioned Vehicle/Coach, All accommodation, transfers, excursions, sights and most meals.
 Contact us for a detailed itinerary using the form below

 Located in the Himalayas, is Dev Bhumi ‘The Land of Gods’ – Uttarakhand.
 The state is dominated by views of the Himalayan peaks, fertile green valleys and beautiful small villages nestled into terraced hillsides.

-On this tour you will enjoy well-paced day hikes and cycle on quiet local backroads, gain insights into the local culture and explore the incredible mountain landscapes.
+On this tour, you will enjoy well-paced day hikes and cycle on quiet local backroads, gain insights into the local culture and explore the incredible mountain landscapes.
 All your accommodation in the Kumaon Himalayas will be in delightful boutique lodges and heritage hotels.
 Experience the Hike & Bike Tour Kumaon Himalayas

 The tour starts in Delhi and there is time to explore the old and the new of India’s capital city before boarding a train that will take you to the end of the line at Kathgodam.
-After a short drive you will arrive at Bhimtal, gateway to the Kumaon Himalayas and the launching point for our cycling and walking adventure.
+After a short drive, you will arrive at Bhimtal, the gateway to the Kumaon Himalayas and the launching point for our cycling and walking adventure.

 No visit to Uttarakhand would be complete without a visit to Corbett National Park and we spend two nights in the park spotting India’s famed wildlife on safari.

 From Corbett we leave Uttarakhand behind to visit Agra Fort and the world wonder that is the Taj Mahal before returning to Delhi where the tour ends.

 Brief Itinerary – Hike & Bike Tour The Kumaon Himalayas